AE-001-1001/TextBasedApp/README.md

 # Console Knowledge Display

 This is a console application that provides various commands to display information and perform actions.
+Also uses github gists, to reduce the amount of lines in the script/console app.

 ## Features